harisont/covid-19/words/words.md

 	"The only thing to fear is fear itself" was stupid advice.
 -->

-"L'unica cosa di cui avere paura è la paura stessa" è un consiglio stupido.
+"L'unica cosa di cui avere paura è la paura stessa", disse Franklin D. Roosevelt.
+Era un consiglio stupido.

 <!--Sure, don't hoard toilet paper – but if policymakers fear fear itself, they'll downplay real dangers to avoid "mass panic".
 Fear's not the problem, it's how we *channel* our fear.
 Fear gives us energy to deal with dangers now, and prepare for dangers later.-->